Since it joined the list

 What price action says about STRO.

-STRO qualifies for the Red List on decline depth — down -30.6% from its rolling 252-day high.
-Past 30% with the high set inside the last four months — the recency clause that often precedes further breakdown.
+STRO qualifies for the Red List on decline depth — down -51.7% from its rolling 252-day high.
+Past the 40% threshold, the deepest tier in the taxonomy.
 Depth plus recency: this is the pattern many investors call a falling knife.

 Questions about STRO